Dave Cameron was formally inducted into the PEI Sports Hall of Fame in August, 2024

 The Sea Dogs won the game, 3-1.

 Following the Memorial Cup, Cameron joined the coaching of the Ottawa Senators under Paul MacLean.
 He became head coach following the firing of MacLean in December, 2014.
 The Senators won 23 of their final 31 games in the regular season and made the Stanley Cup playoffs.
 They lost in the first round to the Montreal Canadiens.
 In 2015-16 the Senators failed to make the post season missing the wild card spot by eight points.
-On April 12, 2016 Cameron was dismissed as head coach.
+On April 12, 2016 Cameron was dismissed as head coach and replaced by Guy Boucher.
 He finished with a 70-50-17 record in a season and a half.

 Dave wasn’t out of a job too long as he was hired as an assistant coach by the Calgary Flames in July, 2016 and remained with the team in 2017-18.
-He left Canada to coach the Vienna Capitals in European pro hockey in 2018.
+He left Canada to coach the Vienna Capitals in European pro hockey in 2018 fo two years in Austria, then back to North America to coach the Ottawa 67s in the OHL from 2021-22 to the present where he was named coach of the Year in 2022-203 compiling a remarkable 51-12 record.
+He was honoured for coaching 450 wins in the OHL in 2024 that combined his time in with St. Mike's, the Soo and Ottawa.
+He has coached in over 800 games in the OHL.

 He also was an assistant coach for Canada in the Under-18 World Championship in Slovenia in 2003, finishing fourth.
 The team won the gold medal in the tournament the following year with Cameron as head coach.
 In 2011 a silver medal for Canada with Cameron as head coach in Buffalo, New York in the World Junior Championship, bowing 5-3 to Russia in the final.
 He was an assistant coach with Canada that won the 2016 IIHF World Hockey Championship, 2-0 over Finland in Moscow, Russia.

-Dave Cameron also has quite a sense of humour, especially when it comes to talking to the media.
+Dave Cameron also has a way with people especially when it comes to talking to the media.
 He could always handle a room full of reporters with his dry sense of humour and ability to make everyone feel at ease with a few quips.

 He is only one of three Islanders to become a head coach in the NHL joining two other coaches from the Summerside Western Capitals, Doug MacLean and Gerard Gallant.